-Kids Welfare are here too so stop by and collect a ‘phone number’ wristband.
-Families with kids under 16 can collect free wristbands for the Enchanted Garden here (not needed if you already have a Family Campsite wristband).
+The Kids Area Info Caravan is at the entrance to the Kids Area; collect a free FAMILY WHAT’S ON GUIDE to help plan your visit.
+Kids Welfare are here too with ‘phone number’ wristbands.
+Families with kids under 16 can collect free wristbands for the Enchanted Garden (not needed if you already have a Family Campsite wristband).

 Latitude Sign

-Kids Theatre Tent & Live Shows
+Kids Theatre Tent

 Get as strong as an ant!
 Teach a bee how to buzz!
 Professor Slug makes bugs feel better at his Latitude debut!
 An interactive show packed full of colourful puppets and catchy songs.